Cockaigne Fund

 About this fund

 The Land of Cockaigne is a mythical paradise of cakes, ale, and splendid entertainment.
 Although the Cockaigne Fund can't provide the cakes and ale, musical entertainment is on the menu.
-Since 2022, the Fund has supported boundary-pushing musical research, development, and performances to delight, inform, and move participants and audiences alike.
+Since 2022, the Fund has supported innovative musical research, development, and performances to delight, inform, and move participants and audiences alike.
 In 2024, the average grant size was around £1,900.

 Purpose of this fund